Alice Jill Edwards: Career

+She has intervened in the case of Imran Khan, former Prime Minister of Pakistan, alleging that he was being held in prolonged solitary confinement.

 She tried to intervene with Russia on behalf of Alexei Navalny prior to his death in February 2024, alleging that he was being mistreated, was not receiving appropriate medical care for his serious health conditions, and that his constant solitary confinement was against international law And she has since called for a full investigation into his death.

-She also raised the cases of his colleagues Liliya Chanysheva, Vadim Ostanin and Daniel Kholodny who remain detained.

 She wrote to airlines and aviation regulators together with Gehad Madi and Siobhán Mullally in April 2024 to caution them against moving people seeking asylum to Rwanda on behalf of the British Government as they could be "compliant" in creating human rights violations.
 Madi, Edwards and Mullally wrote to the airlines as the UN's special rapporteurs on migrants’ human rights, torture and trafficking to identify the need for companies to comply with international human rights laws.

 She has been vocal in respect of the Hamas-Israel armed conflict, calling for accountability for all international crimes.
-She denounced the attacks committed by Hamas and other armed groups on October 7th 2023 and called for the release of hostages.
+She denounced the attacks committed by Hamas and other armed groups on 7 October 2023 and called for the release of hostages.
 She decried alleged atrocities including mass killings and acts amounting to torture including sexual torture.
 She has called for a probe into allegations of mistreatment and torture by Israeli authorities against Palestinians.
-She has nevertheless been criticised for failing to raise issues about Israeli torture of, and minimizing reports of Israeli sexual violence against, Palestinians.
+She was criticised by Euro-Mediterranean Human Rights Monitor for failing to raise issues about Israeli torture of, and minimising reports of Israeli sexual violence against, Palestinians.

 In 2024 she was nominated for Australian of the Year.

+Her term of office ended in 2026.
+Her successor is Pau Pérez-Sales from Spain.